 Q29) What is the meaning of SSLPEER found in the WebSphere MQ of IBM?

-The MQ client often has a particular name which distinguishes it from any other client and this is known as SSLPEER.
-This gets linked to the QueueManager and is used for the identification of clients.
+Ans: The MQ client often has a particular name that distinguishes it from any other client and this is known as SSLPEER.
+This gets linked to the queue manager and is used for the identification of clients.

 Q30) Give an explanation of how the Queue Manager works in the IBM WebSphere MQ.

-Queue Manager refers to as the most important component or feature of the WebSphere MQ.
-The messages between two Queue Manager gets stored within the MQ and communication with the rest of the outside world is also possible.
+Ans: Queue Manager refers to as the most important component or feature of the WebSphere MQ.
+The messages between the two Queue Managers get stored within the MQ and communication with the rest of the outside world is also possible.

 Q31) Define Ripplestart?

-Ripplestart - It can be used for Stopping and Starting the instances of an cluster at a time.
-Simply its an combo of two distinct operations i.e., start and stop.
+Ans: Ripplestart - It can be used for Stopping and Starting the instances of a cluster at a time.
+Simply it's a combo of two distinct operations i.e., start and stop.
 First, it stops and then restarts each instance of the cluster.
 Once you click on the Ripplestart, tx1 stops after then turns on again, following by tx2 stops after then turns on again, & then finally tx3 stops reboots.
 Rather than considering a manual approach, Ripplestart is considered here.
-Actually, all the applications within the cluster can easily be stopped and whenever the need of same is felt.
+Actually, all the applications within the cluster can easily be stopped, and whenever the need for the same is felt.

 Q32) What is Websphere?